kingshah13/LinkedIn-Profile-Summarizer/README.md

 - The script relies on the `linkedin_api` library, which may have its own limitations or restrictions when interacting with the LinkedIn API.
 Ensure you comply with the library's usage guidelines and any rate limits imposed by LinkedIn.
 - The script assumes that the LinkedIn profile URL provided is valid and accessible.
 If the URL is incorrect or the profile is not publicly

+ visible, the script may fail to retrieve the necessary data.

+## Disclaimer

+This script is provided as-is.
+Use it at your own risk.
+The author bear no responsibility for any issues or damages arising from its use.